 Please use this form to petition for elective course credit in the DE for any course that was not explicitly offered as a Critical Theory Elective.

 The Critical Theory Dissertation Fellowship is awarded to Critical Theory DE graduate students with records of achievement and promising dissertation projects.
-The fellowship supports students writing their dissertations with with up to $18,000 toward fees and stipend for a single semester of support.
+The fellowship supports students writing their dissertations with up to $18,000 toward fees and stipend for a single semester of support.